A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Pediatric Obstructive Sleep Apnea and Data

 \subsection{Survey Data}

 Once a clinician suspects that OSA may cause troublesome symptoms in a child, OSA-specific surveys can be administered to the affected parents and child.
 The questionnaires analyzed here encompass the Child's Sleep Habits questionnaire, the OSA-18 Quality of Life survey, a Health Screening Questionnaire, the Pediatric Sleep Questionnaire, and the PedsQL Pediatric Quality of Life Inventories for child and parent.
 In the case of pediatric surveys, many children are not old enough to read or respond to such a survey, leaving parents to report observations about symptoms as best as they can.
 Missing data may result from survey-takers not knowing an answer to a question or feeling uncomfortable answering a question truthfully.
 However, even with their shortcomings, surveys are far easier and less costly to obtain and analyze than a PSG exam.
-Usually, PSG exams are not covered by insurance, resulting in out of pocket costs; they require a separate appointment and overnight evaluation; and the results can take anywhere between six months and two years to come back.
+Usually, PSG exams are not covered by insurance, resulting in out-of-pocket costs; they require a separate appointment and overnight evaluation; and the results can take anywhere between six months and two years to come back.
 Conversely, surveys can be completed at the clinic during a visit, are of no additional costs to patients or their families, and can be evaluated immediately.
-The primary aim of employing statistical, topological, and deep learning techniques in analysis of survey data is to identify features of the data that would enable more accurate analysis of OSA in children.
-In addition to the ``subjective'' patient- and parent-provided data about symptoms and quality of life, we include dentist-gathered data about craniofacial characteristics of children where noted below.
+In addition to the ``subjective'' patient -- and parent -- provided data about symptoms and quality of life, we include dentist-gathered data about craniofacial characteristics (CF data) of children where noted below.